cassiofb-dev/cassio-souza/docs/alpine-with-kde-plasma6/installing-kde-plasma6.md

 ## Steps

-With all setup you can follow the steps bellow to install Gnome:
+With all setup you can follow the steps bellow to install KDE Plasma:

 1. Type your username login
 2. Type your password